 This recent Forbes article on Why Facebook is in Decline should be a wake-up call to businesses and marketers using social media.
 Five observations:

-1. Facebook is not a social media strategy
+1. Facebook Business is not a social media strategy

 Facebook is only part of a social media strategy.
 Too many companies do "Facebook only" campaigns and loyalty offers.
 That means your target audience is not even just people-with-Facebook-accounts but people-with-active-Facebook-accounts.